NotSoOld/OpenGPSS/Manual.md

 Nearly every parameter - queue/facility name, *wait*/*travel*/*if* parameters - can be not just words, but complex expressions.
 They will be parsed to a string/number before block execution.
 (Except parameters in definitions and *inject* block, because these are parsed before any execution of blocks starts.
 But initial values for variables and array/matrix size can be expressions.)

 Model while simulating has two very important lists: *future events chain*, FEC, and *current events chain*, CEC.
 Time in model is measured in beats (so, it's discrete).
 Every beat FEC is watched if there are xacts that need to move in the current beat.
 If they do, they are moved from FEC to CEC.
-Then, every xact in CEC is moving through executive blocks until it will be a) rejected from the model b) blocked c) moved to a user chain d) executing *wait* block.
+Then, CEC is sorted according to xacts' priority, and every xact in CEC is moving through executive blocks until it will be a) rejected from the model b) blocked c) moved to a user chain d) executing *wait* block.

 In case a) xact will be deleted from CEC.

-In case b), which can be caused by trying to enter busy facility or *try* block with failed condition, xact will remain in CEC up to the next beat, in which it tries to move again.
+In case b), which can be caused by trying to enter busy facility or *wait\_until* block with failed condition, xact will remain in CEC up to the next beat, in which it tries to move again.

 In case c) xact will be removed from CEC and added to one of user chains.